 Common Gap up or Gap down

-If a gap occurs in an already trending stock, it is known as Running gap.
-As you can see in the below image, the stock is in an uptrend trend and a gap up occurs indicating that the uptrend will eventually continue.
+If a gap occurs in an already trending stock, it is known as a Running gap.
+As you can see in the below image, the stock is in an uptrend trend, and a gap up occurs, indicating that the uptrend will eventually continue.

 Catastrophic Gap occurs when there is extremely bad news, such gaps will have a huge percentage drop in the stock price.
 When such gaps occur, the stock is very unlikely to go back to the previous prices.